 - I’m tired of my worries holding me back.

 - I have a good life that I can’t seem to enjoy.

-- My anxiety keeps me from advancing my career.
+- My anxiety is keeping me from advancing.

-- I’m paralyzed by the fear of being judged.
+- I can be paralyzed by the fear of being judged.

 - I want to feel happier and more connected.